-Now that your biped is saved as an FBX file, you can use it in the next tutorial (Import and characterize a 3ds Max biped in MotionBuilder (page 116)) to import and characterize in MotionBuilder.
+Now that your biped is saved as an FBX file, you can use it in the next tutorial (Characterize a 3ds Max biped in MotionBuilder (page 137)) to characterize it in MotionBuilder.

 NOTE If you wish to see the result of this procedure, open the biped.FBX file.